Introduction

 Triggering Notifications

-Performance at this stage of the submission can be impacted by the number of notifications, their use of routing and conditional logic, and the attaching of uploaded files.
-It can also be impacted by the configuration of WordPress, the server hosting the site, and SMTP/email service plugins.
+Note: Performance at this stage of the submission can be impacted by the number of notifications, their use of routing and conditional logic, and the attaching of uploaded files.
+It can also be affected by WordPress configuration, the server hosting the site, and SMTP/email service plugins.

 2023-01-16 16:26:31.894715 - DEBUG --> GFAPI::send_notifications(): Gathering notifications for form_submission event for entry #[Entry ID].